 Software Architecture and Agile Consultant, Gertrud & Cope

-Cope does extensive consulting in Europe, North America, and the Middle East, with a special focus on the Nordic countries.
-He is a frequently-sought conference speaker at venues such as JaOO, Better Software, JavaZone, ROOTS, Expo-C, the ACCU Conference, SPLASH, Øresund Agile, and the patterns conferences.
+Cope does extensive consulting in Europe, North America, Asia, and the Middle East, with a special focus on the Nordic countries.
+He has been a frequently-sought conference speaker at venues such as JaOO, GoTo, ROOTS, the ACCU Conference, SPLASH, Øredev, Codefest, and the patterns conferences.
 He regularly gives international seminars on Lean Architecture, Scrum fine-tuning, patterns, and Agile software development and project management practice.